AvinashKiran/S2M-Facebook-iOS/readme.md

 #S2M-Facebook

-this is a wrapper for the Facebook iOS SDK.
+This is a wrapper for the Facebook iOS SDK.

-take a look at the sample, run s2m-facebook-iOS/scripts/build_s2m_facebook_framework.sh to build the framework version of the project.
+Take a look at the sample, run *s2m-facebook-iOS/scripts/build_s2m_facebook_framework.sh* to build the framework version of the project.

-To include the wrapper into your project, simply add the S2M-Facebook.framework in /s2m-facebook-iOS/s2m-facebook-iOS/framework/S2M-Facebook.framework to your project.
+To include the wrapper into your project, simply add the S2M-Facebook.framework in */s2m-facebook-iOS/s2m-facebook-iOS/framework/S2M-Facebook.framework* to your project.

 Please report all bugs.